TapsG/Repo/README.md

 # Repo
 Repo
-The aim of this project work was to get familiar with Arduino UNO microcontroller The project included mainly three parts:
+The aim of this project work was to get familiar with Arduino UNO microcontroller The project included mainly four parts:
   1) making of the PCB step by step,
   2) adding the through-hole components to the PCB
   3) attaching SMDs to the PCB and